 With the assistance of professional organizations, we have established workflow rationalization and control points to meet internal control requirements, and established quality policies, objectives and implementation plans under the guidance of consultants to meet the highest standards; we have passed the review of ISO quality objectives renewal assessment.

-B. Strengthened digital media marketing, intelligent social platform and on/offline seminars.
+B. Strengthening digital media marketing, social media platforms, and seminars